 Firstly, the International Federation of Aromatherapists (IFA) would like to express their sincere understanding of the need for clarity regarding restrictions in returning to work.
 The IFA are therefore signatories to a letter to Government from the Integrated Healthcare Collaborative (IHC) asking for clear guidance when local restrictions are imposed.
 As guidance is changing on a daily basis, we will be updating this page regularly so please check it periodically.
-For information regarding the anti-viral properties of essential oils please click here.

-As you will be aware, the UK Government recently updated its directions regarding Covid-19 and that therapists across England are able to reopen safely from 13th July providing treatments to the body and are anticipating facial treatments may resume from the 15th August (this may be subject to change) provided you adhere to the government guidelines to be covered by your insurance.
+As you will be aware, the UK Government recently updated its directions regarding Covid-19 and that therapists across England have been able to reopen safely from 13th July providing treatments to the body and facial treatments have resumed as of the 15th August, provided you adhere to the government guidelines to be covered by your insurance.

 Please read below the guidelines so you are fully prepared to go back to work.

 Where 2 metre social distancing cannot be maintained, for example when providing a treatment, you must wear a clear visor that covers the face, or the use of a screen or other barrier that protects the practitioner and the customer from respiratory droplets caused by sneezing, coughing or speaking.
 From 14th August, the government has also stipulated that Type 2 masks (disposable kind) must be worn by therapists in addition to the visor.
 From 8th August clients are to wear a mask also.
 Client can remove mask where necessary during treatment i.e. when lying prone, or when receiving facial treatment.

 It would not be a requirement to wear gloves, unless instructed to do so by your local Council (so you need to ask your local council as each borough’s guidance differentiates slightly).
 However, if you have any minor cuts, abrasions, or broken skin on your hands/fingers, it would be advisable to wear gloves when carrying out massage during the pandemic.
 It may also be well worth contacting your local borough for a reduction for massage and special treatments licence fee if your area is not exempted from paying the fee with IFA registration.